Vegan Spinach Artichoke Dip

 🧊 Storing And ♨️ Reheating

-Refrigeration: I store leftover vegan spinach and artichoke dip in the refrigerator in an air-tight container for up to 5 days.
+Refrigeration: I store leftover dip in an airtight container in the refrigerator for up to 5 days.

 ❓Recipe FAQs